 2. Improve Production Scheduling

-Companies can use ERP platforms to plan every step of their production process.
-They can manage all aspects of procurement, pricing, and raw material payment.
+Companies can use ERP platforms to plan every aspect of their production process, including procurement, pricing, and raw material payment.

-In addition, they can check staff schedules, machine usage schedules, and routine maintenance activities to make sure all resources are in place to maximize production.
+In addition, they can check staff schedules, machine usage schedules, and routine maintenance activities to ensure all resources are in place to maximize production.

 3. Optimize Inventory Management

-The inventory management functionality within ERP systems allows manufacturers to maintain a balanced, well-stocked warehouse.
-In this scenario, they rarely end up with excessively more raw materials than they need, and they rarely have to struggle with shortages.
+The inventory management functionality within ERP systems allows manufacturers to maintain a well-stocked warehouse without excess or shortages.

-Manufacturing ERP software provide real-time visibility into work orders as they come in.
-Users can use this data to manage inventory requirements and make sure the right resources are in place at the right time to meet those needs.
+Manufacturing ERP software provides real-time visibility into work orders as they come in.
+Users can access this data to manage inventory requirements and make sure the right resources are in place at the right time to meet those needs.

-These accurate insights can help minimize outages, which increases customer satisfaction.
-These insights also reduce overstocks since employees know precisely which materials to source, even if that means relying on multiple suppliers to meet those demands.
+These accurate insights can minimize outages and reduce overstocks since employees know precisely which materials to source, even if that means relying on multiple suppliers to meet those demands.